smn07/performance_evaluation_application/README.md

 - Analytical models
 - Simulation and resource contention

+Worked on Matlab and Java Modelling Tool (JMT).

 This repository contains all the practical assignments during the "Performance Evaluation and Applications" course at Polimi and also a final project.